 1) Load the app and tap the middle button (the one with the music note).
 A list of all songs available in your device will appear.

-2) Select the songs you would like to export/share and tap the "Done" button ("OK" button, if your device is not in English).
-You can select all songs by choosing "Add All Songs" (if you are using an iPad, you have to scroll down the song list to make this option appear; it is located before the first song name).
+2) Select the songs you would like to export and tap the "Done" button (or "OK" button, if your device is not in English).
+You can select all songs by choosing "Add All Songs" (you may have to scroll down the song list to make this option appear; it is located before the first song name).

 3) After a few moments, the songs you selected will be indexed and will become available for sharing.
 If this is not the first time you are doing this operation, the new list of selected songs will replace the previous list.

 4) Look at the app screen for the web address (URL) where your songs will be available.
 This web address will be something like http://192.168.1.4/ .
 This web address uses the current internal IP address of your device within your network.

 5) Type the web address exactly as you see in the app screen into the address bar/URL bar of your computer's web browser, in the same way as you would enter any web address, like, for instance, http://www.apple.com/.
 Your computer needs to be connected to the same network that your iPhone/iPod/iPad is connected to (it can be a notebook connected to the same Wi-Fi network, or a computer connected through a network cable to the same network router your device is connected to wirelessly).

 6) Your web browser should present a web page that was generated by the app in your iPhone/iPod/iPad.
 This page will present a list with the songs you have selected for sharing.
 To transfer a song to your computer, you can right-click it (or Control + click, if you are using a Mac) and select a menu option like "Save Link As", or "Download Linked File", depending on your web browser type.
 If you left-click the song, your browser will start playing it.

 2) How can I remove the songs from the list of shared songs (or clear the list) ?